obaid8712/Pandas-Data-Challenges/README.md

   - Item Price
   - Total Purchase Value

- Data analytic team finally came up with result and marketing team is going to make some policy to boost up marketing strategy.
+ Data analytic team finally came up with results and marketing team is going to make some policy to boost up marketing strategy.